-Join Diane Burns for an in-depth discussion in this video Using anchored shapes to change cell corners, part of InDesign Tables in Depth.
+Join Diane Burns for an in-depth discussion in this video Using anchored shapes to change cell corners, part of InDesign: Tables.

 - Do you sometimes feel like you've run out of design ideas for creating tables that are interesting, and maybe a little out of the ordinary?
 Well here's a little trick you can use to create tables that are different, and no one will believe were done in InDesgin.
 Here's a table that if we look closely, the cells don't have rectangular corners.
 At each intersecting point of row and column strokes, a small circle has been added that changes the corner appearance.
 Let's take a closer look and see how this was done.
 I'm going to switch out of preview mode, by pressing the letter W, and if I click on each of these circles, you can see that it's an anchored object.

 It's anchored to the text in the cell to the right of it.
 I can see exactly where it's anchored by turning on my text threads.
 I'm going to use the keyboard shortcut, cmd + opt + y, or crtl + alt + y, and this shows me where each circle is anchored.
 Now, let's look at the settings for each of these circles.
 I'm going to go to the Object Menu to Anchored Object Options, and let me translate this dialogue.
 The anchored object is the circle, and the reference point for the circle is the center of the circle.